modular-ftc/modular-ftc.github.io/README.md

 {% include favicons.html %}

 # Modular FTC
 The Modular FTC organization aims to improve the FTC robot controller app through easy community involvement and rapid development.
+We are not affiliated with FIRST.

 ## Why use this?
 ### Ease of modification